fshowalter/franksmovielog.com-v1/content/reviews/0111-the-silent-partner-1978.md

 The cast shines too.
 Christopher Plummer chills as the psychotic, mascara-clad thief.
 Gould’s towering stature and confident swagger make him less-than-perfect for his part (Dustin Hoffman would have been ideal) but his innate charisma compensates.

 My lone complaint lies with the dialogue, which doesn't crackle like it should for a film this twisty.
-It's not a dealbreaker, but I’d love to see a remake scripted by David Mamet.
+It's not a deal-breaker, but I’d love to see a remake scripted by David Mamet.